-Preferred Time: Morning or Evening.
+Preferred time: Morning or Evening.
 Afternoons can be very hot at the upper level.

 5. Free Market

 Ever heard of Free Market?
-No, it’s not typo.
+No, it’s not a typo.
 Yes I mean free, and not flee.
 Places to go in Singapore without spending money or free things to do in Singapore are still digestible.
 But, free market is a whole new level.
 Grab anything you want at the market and acquire it at zero cost.
 However, repay the kindness with your own free wares to sell.
 Trust, you can safely leave your wallet at home.
 You would not require it here.